mrkjdy/website/static/posts/how-to-build-a-blog.md

 ### Post Frontmatter

-Although we have the ability to render posts, we don't have a great way to browse through them or display each one in a uniform way.
+Although we can render posts, we don't have a great way to browse through them or display each one uniformly.
 In other words, right now we don't have a way to display information like the post title, date, tags, etc. in a common location.

-One way to accomplish this, is to add parsable [frontmatter](https://en.wikipedia.org/wiki/Book_design#Front_matter) to the beginning of each Markdown file.
-The Deno std library actually supports Frontmatter and is used by Fresh for extracting metadata on each page in the docs.
-You can checkout the docs for the `front_matter` module [here](https://deno.land/std@0.208.0/front_matter/mod.ts).
+One way to accomplish this is to add parsable [frontmatter](https://en.wikipedia.org/wiki/Book_design#Front_matter) to the beginning of each Markdown file.
+The Deno std library supports Frontmatter and is used by Fresh for extracting metadata on each page in the docs.
+You can check out the docs for the `front_matter` module [here](https://deno.land/std@0.208.0/front_matter/mod.ts).

-You can refer to my [`utils/posts.ts`](https://github.com/mrkjdy/website/blob/62f0d83053a26004732c04be3cbe03094ae00ffd/utils/posts.ts) to see how I extract frontmatter from Markdown file.
+You can refer to my [`utils/posts.ts`](https://github.com/mrkjdy/website/blob/62f0d83053a26004732c04be3cbe03094ae00ffd/utils/posts.ts) to see how I extract frontmatter from Markdown files.
 It involves just a few modifications to the example code above.

 ## Improvements